PythonshellDebugwindow/circles/documentation/02 - Your first programs.md

 ## 8 Writing your own programs
 I used [Scratch](https://scratch.mit.edu/) to make the programs in this file.
 The specific project I used was [this one](https://scratch.mit.edu/projects/429742899/); hit `See inside` and drag the sprites around to create programs, and take a partial screenshot of the canvas to save it.

+> Hi, Cally here.
+You can also use [the editor I made with Godot](https://github.com/photon-niko/circles-editor) that is easier to use and just looks nicer :3

 **<-** [**Previous**](./01%20-%20The%20basics.md)